andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/how-smart-dumb-should-nsmanagedobjects-be.md

 }
 ```

-You could also override one of these methods:
+You could also override one of these methods to add advanced validation:

 * `validateForInsert()`
 * `validateForUpdate()`
 * `validateForDelete()`

 ### Key-Value Observing
-`NSManagedObject` subclasses inherit methods related to key-value observing that would be appropriate to override.
+`NSManagedObject` subclasses inherit methods related to key-value observing that could be appropriate to override.

-### Summarizing the Safe Zone
+### Summarizing Designed Overrides
-Have you noticed a pattern in each of these "safe zone" sections?
+Have you noticed a pattern in each of these sections?

 Key word:  **override**

 Apple designed `NSManagedObject` with intentional, overrideable methods.

 "Should I implement `this code` here?"

 Take a look at the method names and let that be a guiding factor in your decision-making.

 ## On Fetching Behavior